 In addition to being a diuretic, spironolactone is also considered an anti-androgen and reduces testosterone.
 For this reason, many doctors prescribe it for Polycystic Ovarian Syndrome (PCOS).

-But note that Metformin is used to treat pre-diabetes and diabetes and does not work the same way as Spironolactone so they are not interchangeable if being used for the FDA approved conditions these medications treat.
+But note that Metformin is used to treat pre-diabetes and diabetes and does not work the same way as Spironolactone does.
+So they are not interchangeable when being used for the FDA approved conditions these medications treat.
 We’re talking strictly acne here.

-Its anti-androgenic effects mean it can help control hirsutism — the unwanted hair growth that can accompany PCOS, as well as help control acne and thinning hair that are also common with the condition.
+Its anti-androgenic effects mean it can help control hirsutism — the unwanted hair growth that can accompany PCOS and help control acne and thinning hair that are also common with the condition.

 Is Spironolactone the Best Treatment for Your PCOS?